Learn why it is so important to teach your children how to cook. And get started with these simple age-based ideas and

 However, it is incredibly important to teach children how to cook.

 - Food deskilling is a huge problem, particularly for young adults.
-Yet eating processed foods or cooking with process foods generally results in a higher consumption of salt, fat and sugar.
+Yet eating processed foods or cooking with processed foods generally results in higher consumption of salt, fat, and sugar.

 - Home-cooked food from raw ingredients is low waste (or zero-waste) and more economical than using already prepared ingredients.

 - Having your children help out in the kitchen is a great way to connect with them at the end of a busy day.

 - It’s also a good way to help solidify math skills (double that recipe)!

 - If you start when they’re young, then your kids should be able to prepare simple meals by the time they’re twelve.
 Something that comes in handy if you’ve had a particularly busy day at work.

 - Children who help cook are generally less fussy about eating their dinners.
 So if you’ve got a picky eater, then get them to help plan and prepare their meals!

 - Learning to cook will give your children a sense of responsibility, confidence, and self-reliance.